skrattaren/apf.rst/apf.rst

 - [p.
 290/208] "'My parents named me Sevrian Thaddeus Ungulant, [...]'"

-  The hero of Gene Wolfe's science fiction novel "`Book of the New Sun`_" is called Severian.
+  The hero of Gene Wolfe's science fiction novel **Book of the New Sun** is called Severian.
 Like Brutha, Severian has a problem with forgetting things.